jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Environment`

-Use this attribute to select the Environment node you with to use in your export.
+Use this attribute to select the Environment node you wish to use in your export.

 `Render Sky`

-With this check box checked the sky will be rendered i your scene, otherwise the background will be rendered transparent black.
+With this check box checked, the sky will be rendered in your scene, otherwise the background will be rendered transparent black.

 `Scene Index Of Refraction`

 For refractive objects appleseed requires a bsdf to have an `in` index of refraction and an `out` index of refraction.
-Because of this when material auto translation happens the `in` index of refraction on the front surface will always be the `Scene Index Of Refraction` and the `out` index of refraction on the back surface will also be the `Scene Index Of Refraction`.
+Because of this, when material auto translation happens, the `in` index of refraction on the front surface will always be the `Scene Index Of Refraction` and the `out` index of refraction on the back surface will also be the `Scene Index Of Refraction`.

 Camera Settings